Pontifical Alphonsian Academy

 The Pontifical Alphonsian Academy (Pontificia Accademia Alfonsiana; Pontificia Academia Alphonsiana), also commonly known as the Alphonsianum, is a pontifical institution of higher education founded in 1949 by the Redemptorists and located in Rome, Italy.

+History

-Since 1960, the Academy has specialized in moral theology as a part of the Faculty of Theology of the Pontifical Lateran University.
-In 2023, Pope Francis granted the institute the title of "Pontifical."
+The Alphonsianum was founded in 1949 by the Redemptorists in Rome, Italy.
+Since 1960, the Academy has specialised in moral theology as a part of the Faculty of Theology of the Pontifical Lateran University.
+In 2023, Pope Francis granted the institute the title of "pontifical."
 The Academy grants both the licentiate and the doctoral degrees in moral theology.